Travel to Malta in November

 In Malta, you have several options for your transportation needs.
 Rental cars, taxis, scooters, hop-on-hop-off buses, private tours, or regular public buses.

-We looked at all of the above and decided the public transit bus was the way to go for us.
-The other choices were somewhat costly and as it turns out Malta has a good, affordable public transportation system.
+We considered all of the above and decided on the public transit bus.
+The other choices were somewhat costly, and it turns out Malta has a good, affordable public transportation system.

-We took the bus to and from Valletta a couple of times, did a full day of sightseeing, and explored Sliema.
+We took the bus to and from Valletta a few times, did a full day of sightseeing, and explored Sliema.
 When it came time to head back to the airport, we opted for the bus again and saved about €15.00, $17.00, compared to the taxi option.

 Search for Routes and Timetables